AbbiEdwards/group-retreat/archiving/archiving.md

   - Report to generate from Redmine: all archived projects with their link to archive
 - Readme file inside project folder as well as uploaded into Redmine
 - Software file with version at bottom of all reports as well as software version of the generation of fastq
-- Every project runs in a Docker container
+- Every project runs in a Docker container?
 - What do we keep?
 All analysis or only the last one?
 Need for cleanup stage.
+    - Don't want to keep several copies of large files (e.g. bam)

 ### External
 - Internal archive to record what has been done or use existing external ones?